-Wilkes-Barre, PennsylvaniaInpatient RN-Surgical Trauma ICU-Up to $26K Hiring Incentive!
+Wilkes-Barre, PennsylvaniaInpatient RN- Medical Surgical Orthopedic Trauma- Up to $26K Hiring Incentive!

 Geisinger is comprised of 13 hospital campuses, two research centers, a college of medicine and a nearly 600,000-member health plan serving more than three million residents in central, south-central and northeast Pennsylvania and beyond.
 We have approximately 26,500 employees, including over 1,700 employed physicians, all of whom share a commitment to quality healthcare.

 Our reputation for delivering the best care to every patient, every time, traces back to our ability to create an outstanding work environment for our physicians, nurses and employees.